Falling into You (song): Critical reception

-AllMusic senior editor Stephen Thomas Erlewine marked "Falling into You" as one of the standouts on the album.
-Pip Ellwood-Hughes from Entertainment Focus called it "gorgeous".
-Caroline Sullivan from The Guardian said in her review of the album, "Only the autumnal Falling Into You and the hint-of-reggae (really) Make You Happy diverge from the mainstream".
-Pan-European magazine Music & Media described it as "a slow lullaby of a ballad, punctuated in the intro and outtro by Spanish guitars, martial sounding drum rolls and a Careless Whisper type sax riff."
-A reviewer from Music Week rated it five out of five, adding, "Less is more on this restrained, angelically sung ballad, quite possibly Dion's most beautiful yet."
-Christopher Smith from TalkAboutPopMusic noted that it is "sultry and schmoozy with only a hint of saxophone in the latter stages that add to the mood and sexiness of this down-tempo pop-ballad."
+AllMusic senior editor Stephen Thomas Erlewine named "Falling into You" as one of the standouts on the album.
+Caroline Sullivan from The Guardian wrote that "only the autumnal 'Falling into You' and the hint-of-reggae (really) 'Make You Happy' diverge from the mainstream".
+Pan-European magazine Music & Media described the track as "a slow lullaby of a ballad, punctuated in the intro and outtro by Spanish guitars, martial sounding drum rolls and a 'Careless Whisper' type sax riff".
+A reviewer from Music Week awarded it five out of five, calling it "a restrained, angelically sung ballad, quite possibly Dion's most beautiful yet".
+In a retrospective review, Pip Ellwood-Hughes from Entertainment Focus described it as "gorgeous".
+Christopher Smith from TalkAboutPopMusic wrote that it is "sultry and schmoozy with only a hint of saxophone in the latter stages that add to the mood and sexiness of this down-tempo pop-ballad".

 Music video

-The music video for the song was directed by British director Nigel Dick between 18–19 January 1996 in Gorbio, France and released in February 1996.
-It begins in a small village.
-Dion plays a woman who belongs to a group of circus artists.
-She gets flowers on the door of her carriage, from a little boy.
-He obviously delivers them for a man.
-The card says "Bonne chance (Good luck)".
-Dion, now holding the flowers, begins to sing.
-Then she sits at the dressing table in front of a mirror.
-A clown helps her put on a long-haired wig.
-In evening, the circus is performing in front of a crowd of people.
-Various artists perform, while the singer stands leaning against a stone wall.
-Obviously sad, while she sings.
-Then a fire artist comes on stage and Dion assists him with handing him torchs, while he performs.
-In one scene, she reaches him one of them, but instead, he takes another.
-Dion runs off in the dark, driving away in a car.
-The video ends with her driving in a winding mountainside in daylight.
-There she meets a motorcyclist who is obviously waiting for her.
-Then they embrace each other.
-The video was uploaded to YouTube in 2011.
-In August 2020, it has got more than 11,700,000 views.

-In March 2021, the video has been remastered in HD quality to celebrate the 25th anniversary of the album's release.
+The music video for the song was directed by British director Nigel Dick and filmed between 18–19 January 1996 in Gorbio, France.
+It premiered in February 1996.
+The narrative is set in a small village, where Dion portrays a woman who is part of a group of circus performers.
+She receives flowers delivered by a young boy, evidently sent by a man, with a card reading "Bonne chance (Good luck)".
+Holding the bouquet, she begins to sing before sitting at a dressing table, where a clown helps her put on a long-haired wig.
+In the evening, the circus performs before a crowd.
+Various acts appear while Dion stands against a stone wall, singing with a visibly somber expression.
+A fire artist then takes the stage, and Dion assists him by handing him torches during his act.
+In one moment, she offers him a torch, but he chooses another instead.
+Dion later runs off into the night and drives away.
+The video concludes with her driving along a winding mountainside road in daylight, where she meets a motorcyclist who appears to be waiting for her.
+They embrace before the video ends.
+It was uploaded to YouTube in 2011 and had more than 11,700,000 views by August 2020.
+In March 2021, the video was remastered in HD to mark the 25th anniversary of the album's release.